UPDATE 2-Cricket-Test Series England v South Africa scoreboard

-July 8 (Gracenote) - Scoreboard at stumps on the third day in the first Test between England and South Africa on Saturday in London, England
+July 9 (Gracenote) - Scoreboard at close of play on the fourth day in the first Test between England and South Africa on Sunday in London, England

 England 1st innings 458 (J. Root 190, M. Ali 87, S. Broad 57no, B. Stokes 56; M. Morkel 4-115)